Cronza/HeartbeatEngine/README.md

 # What is the 'Heartbeat Engine'?

-The Heartbeat Engine is a Visual Novel / Dating Simulator game engine written in Python using the PyGame framework.
-It comes with a fully-fledged editor built in Pyqt5.
+The Heartbeat Engine is a Visual Novel / Dating Simulator game engine written in Python using the PyGame framework, with a fully-fledged editor built in PyQt5.
 It is meant as a lightweight, user-friendly engine that allows developers to focus more on making games, and less on worrying about coding them.

-# Getting Started with the Heartbeat Engine
+# Getting Started
 Currently, the Heartbeat Engine is heavily in development, and not setup for installation quite yet.
 However, if you're interested in playing with the engine while it's in development, feel free to clone the repo!

 # License
-The Heartbeat Engine is licensed under the Open-Source MIT license.
-Details can be found in the `LICENSE.txt` file in `/HBEngine`.
-Basically, enjoy the engine to it's fullest, and make games without worrying about whether you're allowed to muck around in the source code :smiley:
+The Heartbeat Engine is licensed under the GPL version 3 (GPLv3) license.
+Details can be found in the `LICENSE.txt` file, but essentially any projects created with the engine are entirely, 100% yours.
+You may use your own license for them, keep them as private works, and release them commercially without worry.

-The Heartbeat Editor, due to its extensive usage of the Qt framework, is licensed under the Open Source GPL license.
-Details can be found in the `LICENSE.txt` file in `/HBEditor`.
-Basically, you can use the editor in most projects besides private, proprietary ones (Where the source code is not available to the general public).
-This license does not extend to the Heartbeat Engine, and as long as any edits you make to the editor are pushed back to the repo, you are covered :+1:
+However, if you decide to fork the engine and alter or extend its behaviour (which I wholeheartedly welcome!), then that code must abide by the GPLv3 license and remain open source.

 # Features
-## Content-Driven Workflow
+## Data-Driven Workflow
 ![ScreenShot](Images/v02_Dialogue_Scene.png?raw=true "Dialogue Scene")
 <p align="center"><em>Fig 1 - A demonstration of dialogue with a choice prompt</em></p>
 The Heartbeat Engine leverages a data language called YAML, which was designed for human readability to simplify the process of creating all sorts of content, such as: